-It’s official: Sweatpants and sweatshirt sets are the WFH uniform for 2020
+It’s official: Sweatpants and sweatshirt sets are the WFH uniform of 2020

 Outdoor Voices All Day Hoodie and Sweatpants

-Outdoor Voices offers sweatsuits for both men and women in its ultra pillow-y Cloud Knit material.
+Outdoor Voices offers sweatsuits for both men and women in its ultra pillowy Cloud Knit material.
 The hoodies and bottoms are dreamy enough to lounge in bed in, but still stylish and tailored enough to serve as daytime wear.
-We love the extra-long key-hole sleeves on the women’s hoodie.
+We love the extra-long keyhole sleeves on the women’s hoodie.

 Lululemon Scuba High-Rise Joggers and Hoodie

-Lululemon’s softly structured Scuba High-Rise Joggers and Hoodie (shown above) in a light cotton fleece are athleisure without compromise: details like thumbholes and an interior cardholder for when you’re on the go; and cozy heathered cotton for a night in.
-Fun fact: This year marks the Scuba Hoodie’s 10-year-anniversary, a testament to an enduring classic.
+Lululemon’s softly structured Scuba High-Rise Joggers and Hoodie (shown above) in a light cotton fleece are athleisure without compromise: details such as thumbholes and an interior cardholder for when you’re on the go, and cozy heathered cotton for a night in.
+Fun fact: This year marks the Scuba Hoodie’s 10-year anniversary, a testament to an enduring classic.

 NakedCashmere Campbell Sweater and Aubrina Jogger